autowarefoundation/autoware.universe/localization/autoware_pose_covariance_modifier_node/README.md

 ## Important notes

-- In order to use this package, your GNSS sensor must provide you with the error value.
-If you do not have a GNSS sensor that provides you with the error value, you cannot use this package.
+- In order to use this package, your GNSS sensor must provide you with the standard deviation or variance value.
+If you do not have a GNSS sensor that provides you with these values, you cannot use this package.
-- You need to use this package with georeferenced map
+- You need to use this package with georeferenced map.